eithan/connect-four/robot/ROBOT_PLAN_ALT.md

 - [ ] Use LeRobot's `record` script to capture teleoperated Connect Four games
 - [ ] Record 50–100 episodes: full pick-and-place sequences across all 7 columns and varying piece-tray states
 - [ ] Each episode captures: leader joint commands, follower joint states, both camera streams, timestamps
+- [ ] **Save in LeRobot dataset format** (the de facto interchange standard, consumed directly by openpi, SmolVLA, ACT, Diffusion Policy, and HuggingFace Hub viewers).
+This is non-negotiable — the format choice determines which models you can later fine-tune without doing a data migration.
+- [ ] Optionally add natural-language annotations per episode (e.g. "place a red piece in column 3") so the same dataset is usable for VLA fine-tuning in C.3
 - [ ] Push dataset to HuggingFace Hub (private repo) for portability and visualization

 #### C.2 Behavior cloning baseline (ACT or Diffusion Policy)